Optimality of function spaces for kernel integral operators: Operator on the scale of Lorentz spaces

-\section{Operator $S_a$ on the scale of Lorentz spaces}
+\section{Operator \texorpdfstring{$S_a$}{} on the scale of Lorentz spaces}

 In this section we shall formulate some sufficient conditions involving the kernel function $a$ under which we can obtain the optimal range partner $Z$ for $S_a$ and a fixed domain Lorentz space $Y$.
 It turns out that the space $Z$ is also a Lorentz space and, perhaps aside from extremal cases, its exponents only depend on the exponents of the space $Y$ and not on the kernel $a$.
-Let us begin with a rather technical lemma.